-March 15, 2017 – Japanese multinational telecommunications and Internet company, SoftBank Corp., has turned to recruiting firm Clark Langdon Partners to help round out its senior level management team.
+March 15, 2017 – Japanese multinational telecommunications and Internet company, SoftBank Corp., has turned to recruiting firm The Clark Partnership to help round out its senior level management team.
 The search firm is building out SoftBank’s new private equity investment firm, Vision Fund, in London.
 Co-founder and CEO Simon Clark is spearheading the relationship and search work for SoftBank.

-Clark Langdon recently placed Simon Gregory as SoftBank Vision Fund’s new installed chief compliance officer.
+The Clark Partnership recently placed Simon Gregory as SoftBank Vision Fund’s new installed chief compliance officer.
 Mr. Gregory was previously head of compliance at Elliott Advisors (a subsidiary of Activist Investor Elliott Management).
 Before that, he served as compliance officer at KKR Private Equity and Ivy Asset Management.

-In addition, Clark Langdon recruited Maria Khan as the Vision Fund’s newly named chief risk officer.
+In addition, the Clark Partnership recruited Maria Khan as the Vision Fund’s newly named chief risk officer.
 Most recently, Ms. Khan was head of risk at Hermes Investment Management.
 Prior to that, she led operational risk at JPMorgan Chase.

 Complex and Critical

 “We retained The Clark Partnership on the chief compliance officer and chief risk officer searches for Softbank’s new Vision Fund in London,” said Jonathon Bullock, managing director and chief operating officer of SoftBank.
 “The complex and critical nature of these two positions meant that we had to quickly hire the best candidates to complete the fund start-up in a compliant manner.”
 The fund’s size is currently in the range of $100 billion.